cmecmetrics/example_cmec_module/README.md

 This is an example of a CMEC module that complies with the CMEC-MDTF standard.
 The module is called "CMECTEST" and contains two configurations: C1 and C2.

 ## Installation
 Use git clone to obtain a local copy of this repository.
-Alternatively, to obtain a released version, go to the "Releases" section in the sidebar to download a tagged release.
+Alternatively, to obtain a released version, go to the "Releases" section in the sidebar.

 ## Environment:
 This module depends on numpy, xarray, netcdf4, and matplotlib along with other modules from the Python standard library.
 An environment called '_CMEC_test_env' must be created which includes these packages.

 A yaml file is provided with the source code to help create this environment:
 `conda env create -f test_env.yaml`

 ## Create test data